A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Example: Using PEHRT for Predictive Modeling

-We also considered two predictive modeling tasks: predicting future disability status in multiple sclerosis (MS) patients and predicting time to nursing home admission or death in Alzheimer's disease (AD) patients.
-Both predictive modeling tasks were evaluated at UPMC and MGB based on models incorporating demographics (age at baseline, sex, race/ethnicity), healthcare utilization, and selected features using the procedure described in the previous paragraph.
-For model training, counts of the selected features and number of visits, a measure of healthcare utilization, were aggregated over the pre-specified time period at baseline (i.e., 1 year for predicting future disability status and 2 years for predicting time to nursing home admission or death).
-We also log-transformed ($x \mapsto \log(x+1)$) the count features to improve stability of model fitting.
+We also considered two additional predictive modeling tasks: predicting future disability status in multiple sclerosis (MS) patients and predicting time to nursing home admission or death in Alzheimer's disease (AD) patients.
+Both tasks were evaluated at UPMC and MGB using models incorporating demographics (age at baseline, sex, race/ethnicity), healthcare utilization, and selected features using the procedure described in the previous paragraph.
+For model training, counts of the selected features and the total number of visits, a measure of healthcare utilization, were aggregated over the pre-specified time period at baseline (i.e., 1 year for predicting future disability status and 2 years for predicting time to nursing home admission or death).
+We also log-transformed ($x \mapsto \log(x+1)$) the feature counts to improve the stability of model fitting.
 A lasso-penalized logistic regression model was trained for the disability status outcome and a lasso-penalized Cox proportional hazards model was trained for the time to nursing home admission outcome.
 The hyperparameter was tuned through five-fold cross-validation.